Millard Fillmore: Second to fourth terms

 Van Buren, faced with the economic Panic of 1837, which was caused partly by the lack of confidence in private banknote issues after Jackson had instructed the government to accept only gold or silver, called a special session of Congress.
 Government money had been held in so-called "pet banks" since Jackson had withdrawn it from the Second Bank.
 Van Buren proposed to place funds in sub-treasuries, government depositories that would not lend money.
 Believing that government funds should be lent to develop the country, Fillmore felt it would lock the nation's limited supply of gold money away from commerce.
 Van Buren's sub-treasury and other economic proposals passed, but as hard times continued, the Whigs saw an increased vote in the 1837 elections and captured the New York Assembly, which set up a fight for the 1838 gubernatorial nomination.
 Fillmore supported the leading Whig vice-presidential candidate from 1836, Francis Granger, but Weed preferred Seward.
 Fillmore was embittered when Weed got the nomination for Seward but campaigned loyally, Seward was elected, and Fillmore won another term in the House.

 The rivalry between Fillmore and Seward was affected by the growing anti-slavery movement.
 Although Fillmore disliked slavery, he saw no reason for it to be a political issue.
-Seward, however, was hostile to slavery and made it clear in his actions as governor by refusing to return slaves claimed by Southerners.
+Seward, however, made his hostility to slavery clear as governor by refusing to return slaves claimed by Southerners.
 When the Buffalo bar proposed Fillmore for the position of vice-chancellor of the eighth judicial district in 1839, Seward refused, nominated Frederick Whittlesey, and indicated that if the New York Senate rejected Whittlesey he still would not appoint Fillmore.

 Fillmore was active in the discussions of presidential candidates which preceded the Whig National Convention for the 1840 race.
 He initially supported General Winfield Scott but really wanted to defeat Kentucky Senator Henry Clay, a slaveholder who he felt could not carry New York State.
 Fillmore did not attend the convention but was gratified when it nominated General William Henry Harrison for president, with former Virginia Senator John Tyler his running mate.
 Fillmore organized Western New York for the Harrison campaign, and the national ticket was elected, and Fillmore easily gained a fourth term in the House.